 Ric Kolenda, Ph.D., is an experienced technology and nonprofit entrepreneur with the strong analytical skills developed as a Ph.D. in public policy.
-He has also taught public policy, public administration and urban planning at the graduate and undergraduate levels.
-He has written regular columns for mass-market weekly and monthly publications.
+He teaches graduate-level public policy and public administration as a Clinical Assistant Professor at Pace University in New York, NY.
+He has also written regular columns for mass-market weekly and monthly publications.

 Ric was previously a Professional Lecturer of Public Policy at DePaul University’s School of Public Service.
 His dissertation is entitled “Growing an Industrial Cluster?: Movie Production Incentives and the Georgia Film Industry.”
 His most recent academic publication is “Are Central Cities More Creative?
 The Intrametropolitan Geography of Creative Industries,” with Cathy Yang Liu, published in the Journal of Urban Affairs in December 2012.
 He is currently working on inequality and economic mobility in the creative economy.
 Previously he served as a Clinical Assistant Professor of Public Policy at the University of Illinois at Chicago’s College of Urban Planning and Public Affairs (CUPPA), and since 1987 he has taught public policy and administration, urban planning, urban politics and American government at several institutions including Appalachian State University, Georgia State University, the University of North Carolina Wilmington and Temple University.